 Can you get HIPAA certified and become HIPAA compliant?

-Not quite – sure, you can get certifications but that doesn’t automatically make you compliant.
-HIPAA compliance is a organizational cross to bear.
+Not quite.
+Sure, you can get certifications but that doesn’t automatically make you compliant.
+HIPAA compliance is an organizational cross to bear.

 Who has to deal with HIPAA?